nhowell/exo/README.md

 A React UI for the [SpaceTraders v1](https://spacetraders.io).

-The goal of this project is to build a user interface for the [SpaceTraders v1 API](https://api.spacetraders.io/v1) while also exploring some technologies that I've wanted to try out, such as `react-query` and `react-three-fiber`.
+The goal of this project was to build a user interface for the [SpaceTraders v1 API](https://api.spacetraders.io/v1) while also exploring some technologies that I've wanted to try out, such as `react-query` and `react-three-fiber`.

-It is a work-in-progress.
+This project is in maintenance-mode, so I'll mostly only be updating dependencies from this point forward.
+I've started working on building Exo 2 using the [SpaceTraders v2 API](https://api.spacetraders.io/v2).

 Visit https://exo.nickhowell.com/ to see it live.